menaruben/GoScan/README.md

 go get github.com/menaruben/GoScan
 ```

+## Future features
+If you have ideas what could be added to this go module please let me now and file an [issue](https://github.com/menaruben/GoScan/issues) with your idea and examples of the usage.

 ## Examples
 ### ValidateIpv4
 We always need to pass in ip addresses or hostnames.
 When we parse out the IP addresses from somewhere we can try to vaildate the parsed string with ```ValidateIpv4``` so that we can avoid errors when passing in wrong ip addresses.
 Here is an example on how to use it: